HebaShamardy/NeuMemo/README.md

 	- On Google results pages, Nemo inspects your query and, if a strong match exists in your history, shows a small suggestion card to reopen that session.

 - Exclude domains (Settings)
 	- From the extension options page, add domains (e.g., `example.com`) you don’t want Nemo to process or store.
-Rules are domain-based and include subdomains.
 	- Exclusions apply to future captures and prevent content from being sent to the AI model.

 - Performance and cost controls